NAPLES CONCERT BAND – 47TH SEASON

 (Sponsored by Craig and Kathy Fenton)

-Glenn Basham is a native of Washington D.C., has a B.M. degree from the North Carolina School of the Arts and an M.M. degree from Indiana University.
+Glenn is a native of Washington D.C., has a Bachelor of Music degree from the North Carolina School of the Arts and a Master of Music degree from Indiana University.
 Previously, he played with the Detroit Symphony under Antal Dorati and was a member of the Bergonzi String Quartet, at the University of Miami.
 He is currently in his 27th year as Concertmaster of the Naples Philharmonic.

-Jenny Bintliff began performing at age 12 when her family started a gospel singing group called “The Reynolds Family Singers.”
+Jenny began performing at age 12 when her family started a gospel singing group called “The Reynolds Family Singers.”
 The family mainly performed out west, close to where they lived, but they also went on short singing trips on the weekends, and a tour to various parts of the country once or twice a year.
 Jenny went to college majoring in flute/vocal at Oklahoma Baptist University but missed performing with the group so much that she returned home after one year.
 She married her husband, Gary (who also spent many years in the group), in 1980 and moved to Naples in 1988.
 She is very involved with the music at her church (Center Point Community Church), and helps lead worship.
-She is a vocalist for the Dixieland Jazz Band who also performs here at Cambier on Sundays.
 She joined the Naples Concert Band in 2004 and states she is honored to sing with the band.